vxpm/lazuli/README.md

 ## Inputs

-Currently, only gamepads are supported (i.e. there's no keyboard based input).
-When a gamepad is detected, it is automatically set as the active gamepad - there's no need to do anything special.
+Both gamepads and keyboard input are supported.
+When a gamepad is detected, it is automatically set as the active input source - otherwise, the keyboard will be used.
+Mappings cannot be customized yet.

+Keyboard Mappings:
+- Left Analog: W A S D
+- Right Analog (C): H J K L
+- A B: B N
+- X Y: C V
+- Z: R
+- Start: Space
+- D-Pad: Arrows
+- Left Trigger: Q/T
+- Right Trigger: E/Y

 ## Debugging